 jOHN fITZGERALD kENNEDY FIRST Catholic President of the United States

-Sculptured by Isabel McIlvain, A Boston University Professor: not without its controversial moments.
+Sculptured by Isabel McIlvain, A Boston University Professor, not without its controversial issues.

 The Kennedy Tour runs 1 hour30 minutes.
 The tour departs from the steps of the Massachusetts State House at 24 Beacon St. The Kennedy Tour of Boston highlights sites and landmarks in the city which played an important role in John F. Kennedy's rise to the White House.
 The tour explores the emergence of an Irish political machine in Boston led by Kennedy's grandfathers, P.J.
-Kennedy and John F. "Honey Fitz" Fitzgerald which paved the way for Kennedy's political ascent, from Congressman, to Senator, to Vice-Presidential candidate, to President of the United States.
+Kennedy and John F. "Honey Fitz" Fitzgerald that paved the way for Kennedy's political ascent, from Congressman, to Senator, to Vice-Presidential candidate, to President of the United States.
 This path covers the 150 years of political combat between the Cabots/Lodges vs. the Kennedys/Fitzgeralds.

 Tours can be started anytime after 10:30 am.